 Here is how a sequence diagram looks like:

-Classes are depicted with columns (lifelines).
-Messages (actions) are depicted with arrows and text above the arrows.
-Participants are depicted with wide rectangles.
-States are depicted with dashed lines.
-The period of activity (activation) of certain class during the time is depicted as narrow rectangles.
+Classes are depicted by columns (lifelines).
+Messages (actions) are depicted by arrows with text above.
+Participants are depicted by wide rectangles.
+States are depicted by dashed lines.
+The period of activity (activation) of a certain class during time is depicted by narrow rectangles.

 Messages – Example